 Series I, William Randolph Fowler Files, documents the writings of Will Fowler, and includes correspondence as well as manuscripts for numerous works, including articles, books, and musical scores.
-Materials are separated into six subseries: Subseries A, Articles (1949-1989), includes materials published in magazines, newspapers, and other publications are filed alphabetically by article title.
-Subseries B, Books (1946-2001) consists of notes, drafts, galley proofs, and other iterations of manuscripts including photographs, and is filed alphabetically by title.
-Subseries C, Newspaper Coverage (1944-1952), consists of newspaper clippings documenting some of the news stories Fowler covered as a reporter for Hearst papers in Los Angeles, and is filed chronologically.
+Materials are separated into six subseries: Subseries A, Articles by William Randolph Fowler (1946-1989), includes materials published in magazines, newspapers, and other publications are filed alphabetically by article title.
+Subseries B, Books by William Randolph Fowler (1946-2001) consists of notes, drafts, galley proofs, and other iterations of manuscripts including photographs, and is filed alphabetically by title.
+Subseries C, Newspaper Coverage by William Randolph Fowler (1945-1952), consists of newspaper clippings documenting some of the news stories Fowler covered as a reporter for Hearst papers in Los Angeles, and is filed chronologically.
 Subseries D, Plays and Screen Scripts, (1938-2000) consists of script drafts filed alphabetically by title.
-Subseries E, Office Files (1925-2000), represents Fowler's personal and professional dealings, reflecting the association of the Fowler family with figures such as Ben Hecht and H. Allen Smith, as well as his business relationship with author Robert Slatzer.
+Subseries E, Office Files (1891-2000), represents Fowler's personal and professional dealings, reflecting the association of the Fowler family with figures such as Ben Hecht and H. Allen Smith, as well as his business relationship with author Robert Slatzer.
 The subseries consists of contracts, correspondence, Fowler family genealogical information including family photographs, legal files, scrapbooks, and audio and video recordings.
-Among these recordings are 71 unclassified open-reel audio recordings.
 Non-manuscript material is arranged by format.
 This series is filed alphabetically.
-Subseries F, Musical Scores (1940-1986), includes scores authored by Fowler, some of which are accompanied by audio recordings.
+Subseries F, Music and Musical Scores (1940-1986), includes scores authored by Fowler, some of which are accompanied by audio recordings.
 Non-manuscript material is arranged by format.
 The series is filed alphabetically by title.

 Series II, Gene Fowler Files, documents work by Gene Fowler.
 This series is divided into two subseries.
-Subseries A, Literary Works (1922-1972), includes manuscript drafts for such titles as Illusions in Java (1939), Lady Scatterly's Lovers (1973) and Queen Christina (ca. 1933), and a taped recording of John Barrymore reading "The Cowboys Lament" written by Gene Fowler.
+Subseries A, Literary Works by Gene Fowler (1922-1961), includes manuscript drafts for such titles as Illusions in Java (1939), Lady Scatterly's Lovers (1973) and Queen Christina (ca. 1933), and a taped recording of John Barrymore reading "The Cowboys Lament" written by Gene Fowler.
 Also included are transcripts from an in-depth interview with entertainer Red Skelton and his wife conducted in early 1951.
-Subseries B, Office Files (1915-1958), documents some of Gene Fowler's professional and personal relationships, and consists primarily of correspondence that is filed alphabetically.
+Subseries B, Office Files (1915-1963), documents some of Gene Fowler's professional and personal relationships, and consists primarily of correspondence that is filed alphabetically.